-Frame: OEM, aftermarket twin shock, and aftermarket rigid frames are allowed.
+Frame: OEM twin shock same make and model as the engine, aftermarket twin shock, and aftermarket rigid frames are allowed.
+Adjustable rake steering head or adjustable swing arm pivot are not permitted.

 Frame, fender: If a rear fender exists, it must extend horizontally beyond a vertical plane that goes through the rear axle.